-According to the blood tests and exams, those with higher prevalence of tooth loss also had higher glucose levels, LDL cholesterol levels, higher systolic blood pressure, and were larger at the waist.
-Participants with a higher frequency of bleeding gums had higher LDL cholesterol levels, and higher systolic blood pressure.
-As the largest study to date, it clearly indicates common risks factors for poor oral health and heart disease.
+According to the blood tests and exams, those with a higher prevalence of tooth loss also had higher glucose levels, LDL cholesterol levels, higher systolic blood pressure, and were larger at the waist.
+Participants with a higher frequency of bleeding gums had higher LDL cholesterol levels and higher systolic blood pressure.
+As the largest study to date, it clearly indicates common risk factors for poor oral health and heart disease.

 Gum disease showers the bloodstream with bacteria

 What causes gum disease?
 Most often, gum disease is caused by poor dental hygiene.
 However, heredity, medications, other diseases, hormone fluctuations, and tobacco use also contribute to gum disease.

 Theory #1: Harmful oral bacteria, particularly streptococcus mutans, are the bacteria that cause periodontal disease.
 One theory is that these bacteria can a) either release toxins into the bloodstream that contribute to heart disease or b) be released into the blood stream when chewing, brushing, or flossing, and clog the arteries with fatty plaque.
 Several species of bacteria that cause periodontitis have been found in the plaque in cardiovascular arteries as well as elsewhere in the body.
 Plaque fatty deposits can cause blood clots and restrict blood flow leading to heart disease and stroke.

 Theory #2: Harmful oral bacteria often is released in the bloodstream when you have gum problems.
 This bacteria causes the liver to make high levels of certain proteins resulting in inflammation of blood vessels.
 The inflammation can stress the blood vessels causing damage, and the immune system’s response to these toxins could result in blood clotting more easily leading to heart attack or stroke.